chomp-code/specification/readme.md

 It is an error to end the stream before all arguments to the final operation are fully specified.

 It is an error to mismatch argument types, e.g. `Not 32` or `Add false, false`.

+It is an error to reference the result of the current instruction, or any previous instruction.